allo-protocol/strategy-library/src/allocation/direct-grants/README.md

-# Direct Grants Allocation Strategy
+# Direct Grants Allocation Strategies

-## Specification
+Allocation strategies are used to allocate funds to distribution strategies using a direct grant approach (i.e. no gating process, but one can be used if required).